juliafalcao/sim-si-la-bim/README.md

 a-e-ro-na-ve
 ```

-The word exemplified above, "aeronave" (aircraft), uses the first rule demonstrated in the previous section to define its first syllable, separating the vowels `a` from `e`.
+The word exemplified above, "aeronave" (aircraft), uses the first rule demonstrated in the previous section to define its first syllable, separating the vowel `a` from `e`.
 With the other rules already implemented, the transducer knows how to break apart the other syllables as well.

 ```
 apply down> morfologia